aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

    verdi process show <PK>

 As you can see, AiiDA has tracked all the inputs provided to the calculation, allowing you (or anyone else) to reproduce it later on.
-AiiDA's record of a calculation is best displayed in the form of a provenance graph
+AiiDA's record of a calculation is best displayed in the form of a provenance graph:

 .. figure:: include/images/demo_wannier_calc.png
    :width: 100%